Universal sectors in superconformal defects: Defect correlation functions

 In a superfield representation we can schematically consider the two-point function in superspace as

 Here, the $y_i$ denote the supersymmetric coordinates constructed from $t_i$, the coordinate along the line and $\theta_i$, the fermionic coordinates.
 The quantity $\langle ij \rangle$ is a supertranslation-invariant distance, whose precise form depends on the superspace, and thus on the specific theory, that the correlation function describes.
-All components except $t_i$ are theory-dependent, for an explicit example see subsection \ref{subsec: Superfield realization and correlation function in superspace}.
-The overall $C_\cT$ is a physical theory-dependent constant related to the Bremsstrahlung function \cite{Correa:2012at}.
+All components except $t_i$ are theory dependent; for an explicit example see Sec. \ref{subsec: Superfield realization and correlation function in superspace}.
+The overall $C_\cT$ is a physical theory-dependent constant related to the bremsstrahlung function \cite{Correa:2012at}.

 For the four-point function one schematically has